talissafloriani/talissafloriani.github.io/_posts/2021-10-27-Estatística&Rstudio.md

 ---

 ## **Homework - Experimental Statistics**
-*The homework will be write in portuguese*
+*The homework will be written in portuguese*

 ### Pressuposições do Modelo